-In the medical information and communication industry, the development of telemedicine technology and services has been accelerated due to the epidemic.
-Used to describe health information and its secure and reliable exchange between consumers, service providers, governments, quality groups, and insurance agencies.
+In the medical information and communication industry, the development of telemedicine technology and services has been accelerated due to the pandemic.
+Health Information Technology refers to health information and its secure and reliable exchange between consumers, service providers, governments, quality groups, and insurance agencies.

 Overview of the Medical Industry Sector:

 The medical industry includes biopharma, healthcare IT, physicians, dental and rehab practice, behavioral health, biopharma services, diagnostic lab services, diagnostics manufacturers, specialty physician practices, home care and hospice, medical devices, and hospitals and health systems.

 The Transformation of the Medical Industry:

 Integrating medical technology with information technology, to improve efficiency and innovate business models, has become a key to the future of the medical care industry.
 As the medical care industry pays more and more attention to data, precision medicine will also become a hot topic for digital applications.
 Using digital transformation to digitize the medical field, transform disease prevention, improve health through technology, and create a consumer-oriented medical care environment, will play an important role in the transformation of today's medical health care.